appkr/api/readme.md

 GET /authors?include[]=books:limit(2|0)&include[]=comments:sort(id|asc)

 # or alternatively

 GET /authors?include=books:limit(2|0),comments:sort(id|asc)
 ```

-In case of deep recursive nesting, use dot (.).
+In case of deep recursive nesting, use dot (`.`).
+In the following example, we assume the publisher model has relationship with somethingelse model.

 ```HTTP
 GET /books?include=author,publisher.somethingelse
 ```

 <a name="partial"></a>
-## PARTIAL RESPONSE
+## 8. PARTIAL RESPONSE

-Try the following.
+An API client can designate the fields that s/he wants to receive.
+The following example illustrates the situation where the client wants to receive only id, name, and email fields, with sub-resource of the author's book collection.
+The client also limits the fields of sub-resource as id, title, and published_at.

 ```HTTP
 GET /authors?fields=id,name,email&include=books:limit(3|0):fields(id|title|published_at)